October 26: Today in Royal History

 Full name: Miguel Maria do Patrocínio João Carlos Francisco de Assis Xavier de Paula Pedro de Alcântara António Rafael Gabriel Joaquim José Gonzaga Evaristo

-Miguel was the son of King João VI of Portugal who reigned until his death in 1826.
+Miguel was the son of King João VI of Portugal who reigned until he died in 1826.
 At that time, João VI’s elder son succeeded to the throne as King Pedro IV.
 Pedro was king for only two months, abdicating in favor of his daughter Queen Maria II of Portugal.
 Maria Antonia’s father Miguel served as regent for his niece Maria II.
 As regent, Miguel claimed the Portuguese throne in his own right.
 This led to a difficult political situation, during which many people were killed, imprisoned, persecuted, or sent into exile, finally culminating in the Portuguese Liberal Wars.
 Ultimately, Miguel was deposed in 1834 and lived the last thirty-two years of his life in exile.

 Unofficial Royalty: King Miguel I of Portugal